|

-The American Curl
+American Curl

-have qualities other than the whimsical ears to make them attractive pets.
-They are a very intelligent and trainable
+to make them attractive pets.
+They are a very intelligent and trainable breed, low maintenance, family-friendly

-that do not show any of the stereotypical feline aloofness, and are affectionate without harassing people for attention.
-They
+cats.
+They are people cats that do not show any of the stereotypical feline aloofness, and are

-delight in perching on shoulders and love to pat and nuzzle their peoples' faces.
-They are enchanting -- a word that
+affectionate without harassing people for attention.
+They delight in perching on shoulders and love to pat and nuzzle their

-perfectly describes them.
-They also have their own language, a sort of chirping voice, but only "speak" when they have something
+a sort of chirping voice, but only "speak" when they have something to say.

-Curls are curious like all cats, and ready to investigate any changes in their environment; they are always playful and
+to investigate any changes in their environment; they are always playful and energetic.
+Called the "Peter Pan"

-energetic.
-Called the "Peter Pan" of cats, they stay kitten-like into adulthood, can be taught to play 'fetch', and simply
+of cats, they stay kitten-like into adulthood, can be taught to play 'fetch', and simply never lose their love of

-never lose their love of play.
+play.
 They are also noted for their affinity with children -- all people -- and other pets.

 Interested

-in the history of the American Curl breed?
+in a brief history of the American Curl breed?
+While some new cat breeds have

-acceptance by cat fanciers, the American Curls have purred their way into the hearts of judges and cat lovers in an amazingly
+had a difficult time gaining acceptance by cat fanciers, the American Curls have purred their way into the hearts of judges

-short time.
-The breed originated in June 1981 as a spontaneous genetic mutation in the domestic cat population.
-By 1986, the
+The breed originated in June 1981 as a spontaneous genetic mutation

-Curl was recognized by two of the largest cat registries.
-In 1981 two cats with curled
+in the domestic cat population.
+By 1986, the Curl was recognized by two of the largest cat registries.
+In 1981

-ears arrived on the doorstep of cat lover Grace Ruga in Lakewood, California.
-One disappeared soon after arriving, but the
+two cats with curled ears arrived on the doorstep of cat lover Grace Ruga in Lakewood, California.
+One disappeared soon after

-December 1981 she gave birth to a litter.
+stayed on.
+In December 1981 she gave birth to a litter.
 Two of the kittens had the same curled-back ears.
 Ruga

 gave two of Shulamith's kittens to her sister, Esther Brimlow.
-Nancy Kiester, a former breeder of Australian Shepherds, saw
+Nancy Kiester, a former breeder of Australian Shepherds,

-1983.
 Later they met with a cat judge who bred Scottish Folds, who confirmed that the Curls were unknown in the cat fancy.
-In 1986 TICA granted the Curl Championship status.
-Later the same year, CFF accepted the

-breed for experimental status and the CFA accepted the Curl for registration.
-In February 1991 the CFA granted the breed Provisional
+and the CFA accepted the Curl for registration.
+In February 1991 the CFA granted the breed Provisional status.
+All of the

-status.
-All of the associations now recognize the Curl.
-Since
+associations now recognize the Curl.

-this is a breed with a fairly small gene pool, to insure sufficient genetic diversity, out-crossing to non-pedigreed domestic
+Since this is a breed with a fairly small gene pool, to insure sufficient

-cats will continue until January 1, 2010.
-However, this also means that conformation and personality can vary greatly from
+genetic diversity, out-crossing to non-pedigreed domestic cats continues until January 1, 2010.
+However, this also means that

-bloodline to bloodline, depending upon the cats used in the breeding program.
+conformation and personality can vary greatly from bloodline to bloodline, depending upon the cats used in the breeding program.

 |